AvolitesLtd/TitanManual/prismdocs/player/quick-start/navigation.md

 - App performance metrics - The full performance metrics are shown in the [System Info](../settings/settings-system-info.md) page in **Settings**.
 - Prism Player release version.
-- User interface connection status LED - red when disconnected, green when connected to the Server.
+- User interface connection status indicator - red when disconnected, green when connected to the Server.

 ## Multi Selection